Guide

 Impact score

 A 0-100 sensitivity score showing how strongly the result depends on a constraint.
-Confidence, source, and value type are shown separately and used to flag validation priorities.
+Input documentation fields such as input confidence, source, and value type are shown separately and used to flag validation priorities.

 See guide section →